- Knowledge Base

 01 Sign in to the AWS Management Console.

-04 Select the backend Amazon EC2 instance that you want to examine.
+04 Select the Amazon EC2 instance that you want to examine.

-10 Select the VPC subnet returned as result, and choose the Route table tab from the console bottom panel.
-If the associated route table contains any entries with the Destination set to 0.0.0.0/0 or the Target set an Internet Gateway (i.e. igw-xxxxxxxx), the selected Amazon EC2 instance was launched inside a public subnet, therefore the backend instance is not running within a logically isolated environment that provides full protection from the Internet.
+07 Select the VPC subnet, choose the Route table tab from the console split panel, and check the network routes configured for the associated route table.
+If the route table contains any entries with the Destination set to 0.0.0.0/0 or the Target set to an Internet Gateway (e.g., igw-01234567abcabcabc), the selected Amazon EC2 instance was launched inside a public subnet.
+As a result, the backend instance is not running within a logically isolated environment that provides full protection from the Internet.

-12 Change the AWS cloud region from the navigation bar and repeat the audit process for other regions.
+09 Change the AWS cloud region from the navigation bar and repeat the Audit process for other regions.

 Using AWS CLI

-03 Run describe-instances command (OSX/Linux/UNIX) using the ID of the backend Amazon EC2 instance that you want to examine as the identifier parameter and custom query filters to describe the ID of the VPC subnet associated with the selected EC2 instance:
+03 Run describe-instances command (OSX/Linux/UNIX) with the ID of the backend Amazon EC2 instance that you want to examine as the identifier parameter and custom output filters to describe the ID of the VPC subnet associated with the selected EC2 instance:

 04 The command output should return the ID of the associated VPC subnet:

-05 Run describe-route-tables command (OSX/Linux/UNIX) using the ID of the Amazon VPC subnet returned at the previous step as the identifier parameter, to describe the routes of the route table configured for the selected VPC subnet:
+05 Run describe-route-tables command (OSX/Linux/UNIX) with the ID of the Amazon VPC subnet returned at the previous step as the identifier parameter, to describe the network routes of the route table configured for the selected VPC subnet:

 06 The command output should return the requested route table routes: